Khirbet Beit Lei

 Khirbet Beit Lei or Beth Loya is an archaeological tell in the Judean lowlands of Israel.
 It is located about 5.5 km southeast of Tel Lachish and ten miles west-northwest of Hebron, on a hill 400 m above sea level.

 An Iron Age II burial cave was discovered to contain an inscription with one of the oldest known appearances in Hebrew of the name "Jerusalem".

+The site is associated in Mormon Archaeology with the figure of Prophet Lehi, who allegedly migrated to the New World.